 Work-related - Inability to harness any, much less all, work processes. - Agile, automated work processes must track to changing business KPIs.

-Digital Systems-related - Urgently need an AI native, open, interoperable, integrated platform. - Can integrate and use all current and/ or future AI, RPA, IDP and Chat other software.
+The Work Execution Gap Digital Systems-related - Urgently need an AI native, open, interoperable, integrated platform. - Can integrate and use all current and/ or future AI, RPA, IDP and Chat other software.
 Data-related - Unable to manage and leverage all data (structured, semi-structured, and unstructured). - Must be meta-data ready, beyond proprietary-only data.

-LAIYE We Need a New Work System The way we think about our workforce needs to fundamentally change, with an understanding of a digital workforce supplementing and complementing our human workforce.
+We Need a New Work System The way we think about our workforce needs to fundamentally change, with an understanding of a digital workforce supplementing and complementing our human workforce.
 No amount of IT implementations, which can often be costly, complex, and end up being 'one more tool to learn', can solve this in an efficient way that satisfies both employers and employees.
 Businesses need a new system to solve their workforce challenges.
 We clearly need a new framework and system that enables humans in the loop, combined with a greater level of control around experience, cost and new technologies being deployed.

-46%

-49%

-Setting Businesses on the Road to Change

-Workforce Automation can bring about change

-Workforce Automation will help us meet employees' expectations and ensure engagement and productivity 47% More Workforce Automation will help achieve our goals independent of outside factors like inflation 39% Workforce Automation will help keep overheads low There is no doubt that something needs to change to make work better, and businesses are now more willing to invest time, effort, and budget in doing so.
+Top 5 Reasons 78% Increasing efficiency and workplace productivity 65% Improving employee experience and engagement 66% Reducing employee burnout 53% Increased innovation 56% Increasing labour productivity Setting Businesses on the Road to Change Workforce Automation can bring about change Workforce Automation will help us meet employees' expectations and ensure engagement and productivity 43% More Workforce Automation will help achieve our goals independent of outside factors like inflation

+42% Workforce Automation will help keep overheads low There is no doubt that something needs to change to make work better, and businesses are now more willing to invest time, effort, and budget in doing so.
 Yet even as businesses line up behind transformation initiatives, they still need to combat organisational barriers standing in their way.
-Foremost is the lack of digital transformation skills: 66% admit they lack those amongst their team, blocking them from implementing the new technologies they want to use to bring about change.
-This is followed by the changing business requirements, 55%, which pose an uncertainty they need to cope with.
-Finally, 45% cite the lack of a clear plan or framework on how to proceed with digital transformation initiatives.
-Others, 41%, complain of an over-reliance on outdated or legacy technology, while 37% state the disconnect between human and digital work is a top obstacle to their ambitions. //// An Unstoppable Forward Trajectory The push towards automation is undeniable: across the world, businesses are building up their technologies to make their organisations more productive and more attractive to employees.
-Across sectors respondents agree it's a priority to reduce menial admin by automating mundane work tasks, with 54% saying it will make working at the company more impactful and satisfying.
-For the majority of respondents in the Retail sector, 72%, the use of new workforce models and incentives that foster innovation and digital transformation in the company will make it a better place to work at.
-In the Utilities sector, 57% are offering clear promotional prospects to people who learn how to build augmented human and digital work models, and 57% of employers in the Manufacturing sector are investing in intuitive employee tech tools to reduce manual work.
+Foremost is the lack of digital transformation skills: 73% admit they lack those amongst their team, blocking them from implementing the new technologies they want to use to bring about change.
+This is followed by the changing business requirements, 66%, which pose an uncertainty they need to cope with.
+Finally, 61% cite the lack of a clear plan or framework on how to proceed with digital transformation initiatives.
+Others, 40%, complain of an over-reliance on outdated or legacy technology, while 52% state the disconnect between human and digital work is a top obstacle to their ambitions.

 A New Business Model Idea For businesses to grasp the opportunities that these seismic changes provide, they need a new way of thinking about their workforce, their processes and their technology.
-It is a new, and foundational capability to have a workertechnology collaborative alliance.
+It is a new, and foundational capability to have a worker-technology collaborative alliance.
 It enables a seamless exchange of knowledge across users / citizen developers / IT developers / executives.
 This becomes an ongoing, virtuous cycle of worker-trained models.
 These technologies are designed to work with, not against, human roles.
 In effect, employees get a digital co-worker, able to shoulder the boring admin that nobody wants to do anyway.
 They train this digital co-worker with the know-how only they have, as the ones at the frontline of the job, and ultimately, they progress to not only training the digital co-workers, but also managing their work.
 The benefits, particularly of conversational AI, as part of a new way of working seem clear.
 How to automate without costing human jobs?